 \subsection{I2P Fine Matching}

-The first-stage matching at the coarse level constructs $robust$ super-point/super-pixel pairs $\tilde{\Omega}_{\mathcal{M}}$ but leads to poor registration accuracy. \reviewed{To} obtain high-quality I2P correspondences, we generate fine correspondence based on the coarse matching results.
-In each super-point/super-pixel correspondence $(\tilde{p}_x,\tilde{i}_y)$, the super-point $\tilde{p}_x$ \reviewed{is expanded to a} local points group $G_{\tilde{p}_x}$ and the super-pixel $\tilde{i}_y$ \reviewed{is expanded to a} local pixels patch $G_{\tilde{i}_y}$.
-Considering the uneven \reviewed{geometric} distribution of point cloud and computational efficiency, only the node points $p_n$ in local patch group $G_{\tilde{p}}$ are selected to establish correspondences.
+The first-stage matching at the coarse level constructs robust super-point/super-pixel pairs $\tilde{\Omega}_{\mathcal{M}}$ but leads to poor registration accuracy.
+To obtain high-quality I2P correspondences, we generate fine correspondences based on the coarse matching results.
+In each super-point/super-pixel correspondence $(\tilde{p}_x,\tilde{i}_y)$, the super-point $\tilde{p}_x$ is expanded to a local points group $G_{\tilde{p}_x}$ and the super-pixel $\tilde{i}_y$ is expanded to a local pixels patch $G_{\tilde{i}_y}$.
+Considering the uneven geometric distribution of point cloud and computational efficiency, only the node points in local patch groups are selected to establish correspondences.
 For each node point $p_n$, we select the pixel $i_k\in G_{\tilde{i}_y}$ that lies nearest in the feature space.
-Point-pixel pairs in each super-point-super-pixel pair are \reviewed{stacked} together as the fine corresponding pairs $\Omega_{\mathcal{M}}$.
-With point feature map $\mathbf{F}_{G_{\tilde{p}}}$ and pixel feature map $\mathbf{F}_{G_{\tilde{i}}}$ of local patch, the fine matching process is defined as:
+Point-pixel pairs in each super-point-to-super-pixel pair are stacked together as the fine corresponding pairs $\Omega_{\mathcal{M}}$.
+With point feature map $\mathbf{F}_{G_{\tilde{p}}}$ and corresponding pixel feature map $\mathbf{F}_{G_{\tilde{i}}}$ of local patch, the fine matching process is defined as:

 \begin{small}

 \end{small}